-Whilst travelling in Botswana you will experience the lushness of the Okavango Delta and home of the famous Chobe National Park.
+Whilst travelling in Botswana you can experience the extremes of nature; lushness of the Okavango Delta to the dry starkness of the Makgadikgadi salt pans.
+It is of course home to the famous Chobe National Park.
+This is wildlife at its best.
 Enjoy a cruise on the Chobe River within close proximity to the wildlife – an experience that shall never be forgotten!More information

 Official Name: Republic of Botswana

 Currency: Botswana pula AUD 1 = BWP 7.4 (Botswana Pula; calculated 18 June 2019).

 US dollars are often accepted at hotels or as tips.

 Time: 2 hours ahead of GMT

 Language: English is the official language with Setswana the national language

 Schooling: As of 2001, 86% of children who started primary school were likely to reach grade 5.
 In Botswana education system, girls and boys have equal access to education.
 Girls, however, are likely to drop out of secondary school due to pregnancy.
 Secondary education is neither free nor compulsory.

 Agriculture: With its hot climate, many regions of Botswana have little rain and agriculture can be affected by severe droughts.
 Crops grown for domestic consumption here include sorghum and maize and roots or tubers such as sweet potatoes.
 On a larger scale, Livestock farming, primarily beef, is also farmed.

 Key Industries: Botswana is a wealthy country by African standards.
 It contains extensive mineral resources such as the Jwaneng Diamond Mine, the richest in the world, which was found when termites pushed specks of diamond to the surface.
 Tourism and livestock farming are also key industries.